2020 Monroe tornado

-The 2020 Monroe tornado was a short lived but damaging tornado that struck Monroe, Louisiana in the late morning hours of April 12, 2020, as part of a historic tornado outbreak.
-The tornado touched down at 11:36 am.
-CST and dissipated nine minutes later on 11:45 a.m.
-The tornado reached EF3 status on the Enhanced Fujita scale, with a total track length of 8.01 mi and a width of 300 yd.
-It broke numerous houses, mostly the roofs.
-The Ouachita Parish Office of Homeland Security and Emergency Preparedness estimated a total of 458 houses were damaged, amounting to $250,000,000.
+During the late morning hours of April 12, 2020, a short-lived but damaging tornado struck Monroe, Louisiana, as part of a historic tornado outbreak.
+The tornado touched down at 10:36 CST (15:36 UTC) and dissipated nine minutes later at 10:45 CST (15:45 UTC).
+The tornado reached EF3 intensity on the Enhanced Fujita scale, with a total track length of 8.01 mi and a width of 300 yd.
+It damaged numerous houses, mostly their roofs.
+The Ouachita Parish Office of Homeland Security and Emergency Preparedness estimated a total of 458 houses were damaged by the storms, with the damage from the tornado that struck Monroe amounting to $250 million (2020 USD).
+(Note: All amounts of money are in 2020 USD unless stated otherwise.)